|Type of record:||Monument|

-Site visited following receipt of Desk Based Assessment.
+Site visited following receipt of Desk-based Assessment.
 The south wall of the churchyard was found to be 18th century in date; the rows of tombstones are partly 19th century, partly a more recent reordering.
 E. Rose (NLA), D. Gurney (NLA) and A. Rogerson (NLA) considered the small sub-rectangular features to be more probably vegetable beds.
-The conclusion of the Desk Based Assessment were not accepted, but evaluation was felt to be necessary as the land was clearly of archaeological potential in any case.
+The conclusion of the DBA were not accepted, but evaluation was felt to be necessary as the land was clearly of archaeological potential in any case.

 E. Rose (NLA), 3 January 2003.